 What kind of greeting is extended when a patient enters the dental office?
 Does the front office team member take the time to look at the patient entering the office with a smile?
 Is there a warm welcome?
 Or is the front office too tied up with another project to be able to make that connection?

 Every “Hello” must be powerful!
 I don’t mean fake or inauthentic in any way.
 What I do mean is, every single hello is worth the effort.
 Every patient is a person who wants to feel that their presence matters.
 They want to be acknowledged and greeted in a way that they remember.
 There is always time to do all those other things pulling at your attention.
 Trust me!

 In fact, I have developed a system of Weekly Management that will show you just how to get it all done!
 And it’s so simple, you’ll wonder why you didn’t think of it yourself.
 Put this system in place, and you’ll find a whole lot more time to smile!
-You’ll find this included in your Dental Front Office Membership as well!
+You’ll find a course included in your Dental Front Office Membership as well!
 And it’s there for you in a big way!
-A Weekly Management E-Book and workbook are included.
-And you’ll also have access to an online course.
-Also, an email with daily special assignments and routine tasks arrive in your email inbox every Monday through Thursday!

 Building Trust With Dental Patients Requires Great Schedule Management

 Dental appointments are a big discussion topic.
 Patients spend more time talking with the dental front office about appointments than any other subject matter.
 There is definitely a finesse in this too.
 Not just in scheduling one appointment.
 Although that’s important too.
 But there are several providers and hundreds or even thousands of appointments scheduled in the dental office.
 And they all keep changing and moving!